alexeilebedev/openacr/txt/intro.md

 We'll need a tool that manipulates these text records and does various useful things with them.

-We introduce the idea of a super-simple tuple, or ssim tuple, that consists of key-value pairs on a single line and a type tag.
+We introduce the idea of a super-simple tuple, or ssim tuple, that consists of a type tag, and key-value pairs on a single line.

     test.project  project:project1

-Let's look at the first word, `test.project`.
-This is the tuple head, or type tag.
+The first word, `test.project` is the tuple head, or type tag.
 If you think of a shell command line, it's the name of the command being invoked.
 But here, `test` is the database name, and `project` is the table name.
-In ssim, there is no concept of a database, there is only namespace, or ns.
-So `test` is the namespace.
+Instead of `database`, we will say `namespace`, or `ns`.

 We are going to keep these, and only these records in the file

     data/test/project.ssim

-Similarly, we will be keeping parts and projparts in files
+Similarly, we will be keeping parts and partprojs in files

     data/test/part.ssim
-    data/test/projpart.ssim
+    data/test/partproj.ssim

 And so we are going to place the following text lines in the corresponding files.